Olympic Stadium (Montreal): Baseball

 Olympic Stadium proved to be somewhat problematic as a baseball venue.
 As in all multipurpose stadiums, the lower seating tier was set further back than in baseball-specific parks to accommodate the football field.
 However, since Canadian football fields are longer and wider than American football fields, Olympic Stadium's lower tier was set back even further than comparable seats at American multipurpose stadiums.
 The upper deck was one of the highest in the majors; as was the case with most of its multipurpose counterparts, most of the upper-deck seats, particularly those in the outfield, were too far away to be of any use during the regular season.

 The Expos were not consulted on the stadium's location, design, or construction even though they were slated to be its primary tenants.
 Nonetheless, for most of their tenure they put considerable effort into making the atmosphere friendlier for baseball.
 During the 1970s and early 1980s, fans arriving at the stadium from the Metro were greeted by an oom-pah band playing "The Happy Wanderer."
 Whenever an opposing pitcher tried to hold a runner at first rather than pitch, the sound system would cluck at him like a chicken.

 Before the 1991 season, the OIB began a major overhaul on the stadium's baseball configuration.
-The lower deck in center field was removed to make room for a larger scoreboard with replay capability.
+The lower deck in centre field was removed to make room for a larger scoreboard with replay capability.
 That scoreboard was installed ahead of the 1992 season.
 Also ahead of the 1992 season, the running track was removed, home plate was moved closer to the stands and new seats closer to the field were installed.
 Several distant sections of permanent seating beyond the outfield fence were closed, replaced with bleacher seats directly behind the fence.
 The total seating capacity for baseball was reduced from a high of around 60,400 to 46,000.

 The Expos were very successful in the stadium for a time, with above National League median attendance in 1977 and from 1979 to 1983.
 The Expos outdrew the New York Mets from 1977 to 1983, and 1994 to 1996, as well as the New York Yankees in 1982 and 1983.